April 8-April 23, 2026

 Tillakari Madrasah, constructed in the 17th century, Samarqand

-A scene from National Culture Museum, Samarqand
+A scene from the National Culture Museum, Samarqand

 Shahi Zinda Cemetery Mausoleums, constructed in the 14th century